End of Time (Beyoncé song): Composition and lyrical interpretation

 "End of Time" is an uptempo Afrobeat and Latin jazz song.
 The song consists of a bristling brass arrangement, and carries a heavy and ascending militaristic beat that is provided by marching band-style snare drums; other instrumentation includes a bass guitar, honking trumpets, staccato horns, a trombone, a tenor saxophone, a baritone saxophone and an alto saxophone.
 Thanks to the percussion instruments and the stomping beat that altogether provide a "towering sound", a high energy level is maintained throughout the song.
-Knowles adopts a "powerhouse voice" on "End of Time"; her vocals lines are supported by effects-laced backing vocals.
+Beyoncé adopts a "powerhouse voice" on "End of Time"; her vocals lines are supported by effects-laced backing vocals.
 She adopts a rapping-singing vocalization that bears resemblance to her vocals on the American R&B group Destiny's Child's 2000 song "Say My Name", a view shared by James Dihn of MTV News, who wrote that "End of Time" is reminiscent of "an older Destiny's Child cut".

 Charley Rogulewski of AOL Music commented that "End of Time" channels American musician Quincy Jones and singer Michael Jackson's 1980 song "Off the Wall" with horns played midway through the song.
 Likewise, Brad Wete of Entertainment Weekly added that "End of Time" has some vibes of Jackson's 1983 song "Wanna Be Startin' Somethin'", the rhythm arrangement of which is a complex interweaving of drum machine patterns and horns.
 Adam Markovitz of the same publication noted that the horns used in "End of Time" are similar to those used during Jackson's Off the Wall (1979–80), before adding that it consists of a "bionic" beat, which recalls the work of American rhythm and blues vocalist Bo Diddley.
 Michael Cragg of The Observer also noted that the song channel the Off the Wall era.
 Priya Elan of NME noted that the chorus and the brass section of "End of Time" recall British musician Steve Winwood's 1982 song "Valerie".
 Matthew Horton of BBC Online said that the song was a "startling vision of Animal Collective covering Lionel Richie's All Night Long".